inmanta/inmanta-core/docs/lsm/partial_compiles/partial_compiles.rst

     2. make sure to always select the ``parent`` implementations (`implement ... using parents`)
 2. for every :ref:`Inter Service Relation<inter_service_relations>`

-    1. indicate which side of the relation is the owner by setting :inmanta:attribute:`lsm::ServiceEntityBinding.relation_to_owner` and :inmanta:relation:`lsm::ServiceEntityBinding.owner`.
+    1. indicate if this is the relation to the owner by setting :inmanta:attribute:`lsm::ServiceEntityBinding.relation_to_owner` and :inmanta:relation:`lsm::ServiceEntityBinding.owner`.

 Supported scenarios